dario-anastasio/HBSS_Cont/README.md

 ## Documentation

-A detailed description of the theory, algorithms, and examples is provided in  `docs/HBSS_Cont_User_Guide.pdf`.
+A detailed description of the theory, algorithms, and examples is provided in [User Guide](docs/HBSS_Cont_User_Guide.pdf).

 ---